 Is Alcohol Negatively Impacting Your Life?

-If you have found alcohol being a factor in legal, professional, or personal problems in your life, then you may have an alcohol use disorder (AUD).
+If you have found alcohol being a factor in legal, professional, or personal problems in your life, then you may have an AUD.
 The inability to cut back on drinking, continuing to drink despite negative consequences, and experiencing withdrawal effects are just a few of the signs of an alcohol use disorder.
 About 15 million Americans have an AUD, but there are treatment options available.
 Withdrawing from alcohol alone can be dangerous and sometimes fatal, so it is important to conduct a professionally supervised detox to get the alcohol out of your system before beginning treatment.
-A treatment provider can speak to you for free if you or a loved one is ready to start on the road towards recovery.
-Get the answers to your questions and reach out today.

 Contact a treatment provider today to discuss treatment options.

 Author: Hayley Hudson | Last Edited: October 4, 2021